How Gambling Affects Your Los Angeles Family Court Case

 However, California Family code 2625 states that debts that were not incurred for the benefit of the marriage will not be marital property.
 While cases may exist, it is hard to imagine a scenario in which an individual is losing money while gambling that at the same time benefits the marriage.
 However, on the other hand, it is likely that if an individual wins big while gambling then they will likely have to split the value of their assets.

 How Can a Los Angeles Family Attorney Help?

 Gambling addiction can cause serious problems both in your own life, and in the life of your families.
 If you are seeking a divorce because of your spouse’s gambling or you are worried about dividing your marital assets, we can help.
 The attorneys at Berenji & Associates have experience ensuring each spouse.
-Contact us today for a free case evaluation in your case.
+Contact us today for a case evaluation in your case.